nicolevanderhoeven/blog/content/affiliates.md

 - [Reclaim](https://reclaim.ai/r/s/yYOqK), a smart calendar blocking tool
 - [Shortform](https://shortform.com/nicole), for thoughtful and researched summaries of nonfiction books
 - [Napkin.one](https://napkin.one/?via=nicole), for AI-driven tagging of highlights from Readwise
+- [Prolific Researcher Mentorship](https://gumroad.com/a/152944339/xafyw), a five-week program about applying PKM by my friend Bianca Pereira

 ## Learning and Professional Development